content-left-bg.png

 Student nominee submits the nomination.

-• Gather all supporting documents (as listed in the scholarship checklist provided on Smart Jobs).
+• Gather all supporting documents (as listed in the document checklist provided on Smart Jobs).

-• Visit Smart Jobs to nominate yourself for the scholarship.
+• Visit Smart Jobs to nominate yourself for the prize.

 • Click the green 'apply online' button at the bottom of that page to proceed—you may need to create an account.

-• When logged in to the Smart Jobs account, complete the online questionnaire and upload all required supporting documents by 15 November 2024 via the Smart Jobs 'Apply now' button below.
+• When logged in to the Smart Jobs account, complete the online questionnaire and upload all required supporting documents by the closing date.

 From 1927 to 1970, the TJ Ryan Memorial Scholarship was awarded to the student who achieved the highest result in the state scholarship examination.
 The scholarship program ceased with the end of these public examinations.